 Distressed sales within a homeowner's association also mean it's unlikely that the owner paid that unit's pro-rata share of the HOA dues.
 If the homeowner's association fund runs low, it is the other homeowners who end up paying the tab in the form of higher association dues.

-Unfortunately, although many homeowner associations have the power to foreclosure if dues are in arrears, few have the money or means to do so, and those who do often forego the process when the mortgage amount is higher than the value of the unit.
+Unfortunately, although many homeowner associations have the power to foreclose if dues are in arrears, few have the money or means to do so.
+Those who do often forego the process when the mortgage amount is higher than the value of the unit.

 Foreclosures Weaken Nearby Prices

-Although some studies show that neighborhoods with high foreclosure numbers see a drop of 1 percent in value, the value drop is not always due to the number of foreclosures.
-Often, falling prices are due to buyers' perception of the area, coupled with the previous owner's extreme neglect of the property.
+Although some studies show that neighborhoods with high foreclosure numbers see a drop of 1% in home value, the value drop is not always due to the number of foreclosures.
+Often, falling prices come from buyers' perception of the area, coupled with the previous owner's extreme neglect of the property.

-Part of the drawback to buying foreclosures is the fact the homes are sold "as is," and buyers have no guarantee of condition.
+Part of the drawback to buying foreclosures is that the homes are sold "as is," and buyers have no guarantee of the home's condition.
 Some homeowners who are losing everything due to foreclosure might think nothing about selling the built-in appliances and ripping out the copper plumbing to sell for scrap.
 Houses with missing features also lower neighborhood prices.